Arthur Migliazza

 Arthur Migliazza (born 1980) is an American blues and boogie woogie pianist.

 Early life and education

 Arthur Migliazza began studying classical piano at age nine in Washington, D.C., but soon switched to playing blues at age 10 when exposed to it by his teacher.
-At age eleven Migliazza moved to Tucson, AZ with his family and played his first professional show at age 13 at the Tucson Blues Festival, opening for Little Milton.
+At age 11, Migliazza moved to Tucson, Arizona, with his family and played his first professional show at age 13 at the Tucson Blues Festival, opening for Little Milton.

 Migliazza's most notable teachers growing up were Judy Luis-Watson, Ann Rabson, Mark Braun and Henry Butler.
 Many of his interactions with these teachers were not on a regular basis, but rather by correspondence.
-From 1991 to 2001 Migliazza also attended Augusta Blues Week in Elkins, WV for one week every summer.
-It was there that he befriended and learned from other blues greats such as Cephas and Wiggins, John Jackson, Steve James, Del Rey, and Saffire - The Uppidy Blues Women.
+From 1991 to 2001, Migliazza also attended Augusta Blues Week in Elkins, West Virginia, for one week every summer.
+It was there that he befriended and learned from other blues musicians such as Cephas & Wiggins, John Jackson, Steve James, Del Rey, and Saffire – The Uppity Blues Women.